 - Keep your personal information private and secure.
 If you are being asked to provide your personal information, make sure you know you are communicating with someone you know to be valid.
 When in doubt, do NOT call the phone number or visit the website provided in a suspicious correspondence.
 Visit our Contact page to find a phone number or contact your branch.

-- Place passwords on your credit card, bank, and phone accounts.
-Avoid using easily available information such as your birth date, your Social Security number or your phone number.
+- Regularly change passwords on your credit card, bank, and phone accounts.
+Avoid using easily available information such as your birth date, your Social Security Number, or your phone number.

-- When going out, carry only the identification information, credit and debit cards that you may actually need.
+- When going out, carry only the identification information, credit, and debit cards that you need.

 - Place fraud alerts on your credit report.
 Fraud alerts can help prevent an identity thief from opening any more accounts in your name.
 Close the accounts that you know, or believe, have been tampered with or opened fraudulently.